 - Go For Bigger Deals: The easiest way to increase revenue from a prospecting team is focus on finding bigger deals.
 Here are 7 Principles to Finding Bigger Deals.

 - Detailed Case Study: Review this case study to hear what it sounds like in real life when a company puts the ideas to work: How Crunched Grew Pipeline 300% In 90 Days.
-In the interview, I get lots of details on how they made outbound work, and it includes an email template sample.

 - Develop A Full-Time Manager: You will need a dedicated manager who’s good at coaching and at process to your outbound team.
 Perhaps promote one of your prospectors who shows leadership.
 It makes a tremendous difference.
 They can learn some important management lessons from How Lou Ciniglia of TheLadders Turns His Sales Team Around From Struggling To Self-Managing.